Rendering function calls¶

 Composing declarations and calls¶

-"""Compose a declaration and a call into one Haskell source file."""
+"""Render a call that declares its refs into one Haskell file."""

 from literalizer.languages import Haskell